scottish-government-design-system/designsystem.gov.scot/patterns/site-header/developer-notes.md

 Use the following modifier classes to alter the display of the site header:

-`site-header--gradient` changes the solid band across the top of the border to a gradient of your primary and secondary brand colours.
+`ds_site-header--gradient` changes the solid band across the top of the border to a gradient of your primary and secondary brand colours.

-`site-header--reversed` uses a solid background colour (your primary brand colour) for the site header.
-This will require the use of the "reversed" modifier class on the header's subcomponents (`site-branding--reversed`, `site-search--reversed`, `mobile-navigation__button--reversed` and `site-navigation--reversed`).

-`site-header--shadow` replaces the bottom border of the site header with a drop shadow
+`ds_site-header--shadow` replaces the bottom border of the site header with a drop shadow

+### Reversed variant

+Use a class of `ds_reversed` on the header to reverse the colours of the site header and its subcomponents.